liberland/laws/drafting/consolidated/police-law.md

 NOW, THEREFORE, BE IT ENACTED by the Citizens and the Government of Liberland as follows:

 ## Chapter 1: Keeping Liberland Secure
-### Article 1: Limitations on the Authority of Armed Agencies
+### Article 1: Limitations on the Authority of Law Enforcement Agencies
 #### Section 1: Scope of Authority
-1. Agencies and agents serving as the police force of Liberland, as well as other agencies in which individuals bear arms or enforce the law, hereinafter collectively referred to as "Armed Agencies," shall only exercise authority as expressly conferred upon them by the Constitution and the laws of Liberland, as further delineated and circumscribed by subordinate regulations.
+1. Agencies and agents serving as the police force of Liberland, as well as other agencies in which individuals bear arms or enforce the law, hereinafter collectively referred to as "Law Enforcement Agencies," shall only exercise authority as expressly conferred upon them by the Constitution and the laws of Liberland, as further delineated and circumscribed by subordinate regulations.
 Any action not explicitly authorized by these legal instruments shall be prohibited unless the said instruments can reasonably be found to contradict the rights enshrined in the Constitution.
-2. In discharging their duties, Armed Agencies shall be guided by the principles of impartiality, non-discrimination, non-partisanship, fairness, and objectivity, always with a view of serving the public good and protecting individual freedom to the extend of what is reasonably possible.
+2. In discharging their duties, Law Enforcement Agencies shall be guided by the principles of impartiality, non-discrimination, non-partisanship, fairness, and objectivity, always with a view of serving the public good and protecting individual freedom to the extend of what is reasonably possible.

 #### Section 2: Duty to Protect
-1) Armed Agencies shall, at all times, act in the best interests of the citizens and residents of Liberland.
+1) Law Enforcement Agencies shall, at all times, act in the best interests of the citizens and residents of Liberland.
 They shall be responsible for the protection of all private property that has been legitimately and legally acquired, whether owned by citizens, residents, foreign individuals or institutions, or public bodies.
 They shall protect all such property with equal attention and vigour.

 #### Section 3: Constitutional Adherence
-1. Armed Agencies shall conduct themselves in accordance with the principles enshrined in the Constitution of Liberland, particularly those set forth in its first Book, and they shall actively enforce these principles.
-Accordingly, Armed Agencies shall refrain from the aggressive use of force and shall only employ force in defence against aggression in general, and aggressive violence especially.
+1. Law Enforcement Agencies shall conduct themselves in accordance with the principles enshrined in the Constitution of Liberland, particularly those set forth in its first Book, and they shall actively enforce these principles.
+Accordingly, Law Enforcement Agencies shall refrain from the aggressive use of force and shall only employ force in defence against aggression in general, and aggressive violence especially.
-2. In all matters, Armed Agencies shall exercise their powers prudently, professionally and adhering to the rules of due Administrative Process as applicable to their situation.
+2. In all matters, Law Enforcement Agencies shall exercise their powers prudently, professionally and adhering to the rules of due Administrative Process as applicable to their situation.
-3. Armed Agencies shall never abuse their authority against individuals.
-Under no circumstances shall Armed Agencies infringe upon the liberties and rights enshrined in the Constitution of Liberland.
+3. Law Enforcement Agencies shall never abuse their authority against individuals.
+Under no circumstances shall Law Enforcement Agencies infringe upon the liberties and rights enshrined in the Constitution of Liberland.

 ### Article 2: Security Commission
 #### Section 1: Creation and Purpose
 1) The Minister of Interior shall establish the Security Commission of Liberland (hereinafter referred to as the "Security Commission").
-The Security Commission shall be responsible for establishing the organizational structure of all Armed Agencies within the boundaries of this law.
-It shall also be tasked with drafting and enforcing processes and rules applicable to all Armed Agencies in Liberland.
+The Security Commission shall be responsible for establishing the organizational structure of all Law Enforcement Agencies within the boundaries of this law.
+It shall also be tasked with drafting and enforcing processes and rules applicable to all Law Enforcement Agencies in Liberland.

 #### Section 2: Composition
 1) The Security Commission shall be composed of four Commissioners, each appointed for four consecutive Election Terms, with each Commissioner having equal authority.
 The Commissioners shall be as follows: